 - Run Disk Utility's First Aid tool on the source and destination volumes.
 Filesystem problems are commonplace, and easy to rule out.
 If you discover filesystem problems on your startup disk, boot from your CCC backup volume or Apple's Recovery volume to run Disk Utility so you can repair the problems.

-- If you have any other hardware devices attached to your Mac (e.g. Firewire or USB webcams, printers, iPhones — anything other than a display, keyboard, mouse, and the source/destination disks), detach them.
+- If you have any other hardware devices attached to your Mac (e.g. USB webcams, printers, iPhones — anything other than a display, keyboard, mouse, and the source/destination disks), detach them.
 If your source or destination volume is plugged into a USB hub, keyboard, or display, reconnect it to one of your Mac's built-in ports.

 - Replace the cable that you're using to connect the external hard drive enclosure to your Mac (if applicable).